| Pub Date: | 2007 |

 Black and white women's struggles over race relations in the YWCA and beyond

-As the major national biracial women's organization, the Young Women's Christian Association (YWCA) provided a unique venue for women to respond to American race relations during the first half of the twentieth century.
-In Christian Sisterhood, Race Relations, and the YWCA, 1906-46, Nancy Marie Robertson shows how women of both races employed different understandings of "Christian sisterhood" in their responses.
-Although the YWCA was segregated at the local level, African American women were able to effectively challenge white women over YWCA racial policies and practices.
-Robertson argues that from 1906 through 1946, many white women in the association went from seeing segregation as compatible with Christianity and democracy to regarding it as a contradiction of those values.
-They also began to understand the race question as a national priority rather than a southern problem, which helped lay the groundwork for the subsequent civil rights movement.
+As the major national biracial women's organization, the Young Women's Christian Association (YWCA) provided a unique venue for black and white women to respond to American race relations during the first half of the twentieth century.
+Nancy Marie Robertson analyzes how women of both races employed different understandings of "Christian sisterhood" in their responses.
+Although the YWCA was segregated at the local level, African American women were able to effectively challenge white women over YWCA racial policies and practices in both the South and the North.
+These struggles laid the groundwork for the subsequent civil rights movement.
+In addition, YWCA activism in these years provided a bridge from the women's suffrage movement to the modern women's movement.
+Robertson's narrative draws on official YWCA records as well as the personal accounts of women associated with the YWCA, including Anna Arnold Hedgeman, Alice Dunbar-Nelson, Dorothy Height, Abby Aldrich Rockefeller, and Katharine Du Pre Lumpkin.

 "This is not a history of inevitable progress, but a history of continuing tension and negotiation. . . .
 Thoroughly documented.
 Recommended."--Choice